KeyDB on ARM

 - KeyDB can be used as an interprocess communication system between the processes running in the device.

 - The append only file storage of KeyDB is well suited for the SSD cards.

 Linux on ARM allows to trap unaligned accesses and fix them inside the kernel in order to continue the execution of the offending program instead of generating a SIGBUS.
-KeyDB 4.0 and greater are fixed in order to avoid any kind of unaligned access, so there is no need to have a specific value for this kernel configuration.
+KeyDB avoids any kind of unaligned access, so there is no need to have a specific value for this kernel configuration.
 Even when kernel alignment fixing is disabled KeyDB should run as expected.

 Same as regular build.
 KeyDB builds its binaries used in the docker image on a rbp emulator for use in the rasbian-stretch image.